danielnolan/danielnolan.github.com/_posts/2018-03-04-asynchronously-ruby-and-haml-linting-in-vim-8-or-neovim.md

 ---
 In the past I have used Syntastic in Vim for linting code while editing.
-Syntastic was good, but was too slow for large projects and often felt like it was slowing me down.ALE (Asynchronous Lint Engine) is a plugin for Vim8 and NeoVim that makes use of the new Asynchronous features introduced in Vim8 to allow linting as you type.
+Syntastic was good, but was too slow for large projects and often felt like it was slowing me down.
+ALE (Asynchronous Lint Engine) is a plugin for Vim8 and NeoVim that makes use of the new Asynchronous features introduced in Vim8 to allow linting as you type.
 Rather than linting a file when opening or saving like Syntastic, ALE will run